 This often-overlooked factor of household formation is actually more important than overall population growth because what increases the demand for housing isn’t the number of people living in a city (or country), but the number of dwellings needed to accommodate them.

 With more young adults staying home longer to save hefty house deposits, and the trend to more multi-generational households, or more friends and family members pooling their resources and buying a property to share, it's possible the number of dwellings required may decrease a little.

-Then factor in our current population’s penchant for knocking down existing dwellings and rebuilding, and it looks like we’ll require around 200,000 new dwellings every single year.
+Factor in our current population’s penchant for knocking down existing dwellings and rebuilding, and it looks like we’ll require around 200,000 new dwellings every single year.

-The question many investors ask themselves is, where will those new dwellings and the associated population growth and infrastructure spending – be?
+The question many investors ask themselves is, where will those new dwellings and the associated population growth and infrastructure spending be?

 That's not necessarily the right question.